 Preventing Employee Burnouts

-Small companies can have the problem with too much work needing to be done.
-Some team members can feel the pressure of feeling that they must do all the work at once, often times burning them out.
-Burnouts can result in poor customer experience and a bad feeling in the office.
-Richard Hua from Roundleaf Inc. wrote an article that was posted on the Huffington Post called Finding the Balance to Prevent Burnout.
+Employee burnouts are a common trend especially within the Bay Area.
+Small companies may experience the problem of having too much work and not enough staff.
+Oftentimes this leads to team members lacking the energy or motivation to come to work.
+Employee burnouts can result in poor customer experience and a bad feeling in the office.
+Richard Hua the CEO and founder of Roundleaf Inc. wrote an article that was posted on the Huffington Post called Finding the Balance to Prevent Burnout.

 Give your employees a short list of projects to accomplish